Creating a "Hello, torero" Service

 All the code that we write and that we want to be executed with torero must be placed somewhere.
 Git allows operators to easily share, revision and collaboratively work on different services.

 torero requires a git repository to obtain the script to be used in a service.
-In this example we will use:
+In this example we will use the base:

 https://github.com/torerodev/example-scripts